harika09/DAMBOT/README.md

 # DAMBOTv0.6
 DAMBOTv0.6(Web Automation + Autofill forms)

-Update Fixed:
+* Update Fixed:
 - Updated checkout page changes

-Features:
+* Features:
 - Bypass Queue system using chrome extension
 - No More Pre-Game or Checkout Queue
 - Auto Login
 - Checkout item
 - Can autofill payment
-- Can send success on your on discord
+- Can send success on your on discord via Webhook

-TODO
+* TODO:
 - Improve checkout Speed
 - Bug with place order on Checkout page
 - Multiple selection of size when selected size is not available